keptlocal

 • Sending a photo portfolio — a single PDF is easier to email, easier to print, and more professional than a folder of image files.

-• Combining whiteboard photos from a meeting — stack multiple photos into a single document that can be shared, archived, and searched.
+• Combining whiteboard photos from a meeting — stack multiple photos into a single document that can be shared, archived, and annotated.

-• Packaging screenshots as a report — attach a sequence of screenshots as a single PDF rather than a chain of inline images.
+• Packaging screenshots as a report — attach a sequence of screenshots as a single PDF rather than a chain of inline images in an email.

-• Converting iPhone screenshots to PDF for email — iOS exports screenshots as PNG; PDF is a more universally compatible format for formal correspondence.
+• Converting iPhone screenshots to PDF — iOS exports screenshots as PNG; PDF is a more universally compatible format for formal correspondence and submission portals.

 How it works under the hood

 pdf-lib is a JavaScript library that constructs PDF documents from scratch in the browser.
 For each image you add, it embeds the image data directly into the PDF's internal object structure — JPG bytes stay as JPG (no re-encoding), and PNG bytes stay as PNG.
-This means the embedded images are exactly as sharp as the originals.
+This means the embedded images are exactly as sharp as the originals and the output file size is roughly the sum of the input images.

 WebP images are not natively supported by the PDF format, so the tool first draws the WebP to an off-screen HTML <canvas> and exports a lossless PNG, which pdf-lib then embeds.
 The visual result is identical to the source.

 When you choose A4 or Letter, the tool auto-detects whether your image is portrait or landscape and rotates the page to match, then scales the image to fill the page with a small margin.
-When you choose Original, the page dimensions are set to the image's pixel width and height in points (1 point = 1/72 inch at 72 DPI effective).
-This preserves the image at exactly its native resolution.
+When you choose Original, each page is sized exactly to the image's pixel dimensions in points.

 Limits and what to expect

 • HEIC (iPhone photos): HEIC is not supported directly.
-Use your phone's camera settings to export as JPG, or convert HEIC to JPG using our Convert Image tool (coming soon).
+Use our Convert Image tool to convert HEIC to JPG first, then come back here.

-• Very large images: images above 20 MP may be slow to process and embed.
-Performance depends on your device's available RAM.
+• Very large images: images above 20 MP may be slow to embed.
+Performance is bounded by your device's available RAM.

 • Colour profiles: embedded ICC colour profiles in PNG files are preserved.
-JPG colour profiles are carried through without modification.
+JPG colour profiles pass through without modification.

 Privacy: what happens to your images

 Your images are read into browser memory using the File API and processed entirely in JavaScript.
 They are never sent to a server, never stored in any cloud, and never visible to anyone but you.
-The converted PDF is assembled in memory and downloaded directly — the data stays local from start to finish.
+The converted PDF is assembled in memory and downloaded directly to your device.

-This is especially relevant for sensitive images: ID documents, medical scans, financial statements, personal photos.
-With upload-based tools you are trusting the provider's infrastructure and retention policy.
-With keptlocal the question does not arise.
+This matters for sensitive images — ID documents, medical scans, financial statements, personal photographs.
+With upload-based converters you are trusting the provider's infrastructure and retention policy.
+With keptlocal the question does not arise: the data never leaves your machine.

 Frequently asked questions